ellis-matthew4/XDL/README.md

 Upcoming features:

-  1. New "Scene" and "Backdrop" keywords, for scripts and constants respectively

-  2. Animation handlers and a "with" keyword for use with "Scene", "Show", and "Hide" statements
+  1. Animation handlers and a "with" keyword for use with "Scene", "Show", and "Hide" statements

 Things that might be worked on: